Building Controllers & Creating Entities

 Class Reference

 NOTE: Any class not described in this section is considered a private system implementation class and must not be used.
-The behaviors, APIs, names, and future existence of these private classes is not guaranteed.
+The behaviors, APIs, names, and future existence of these private classes are not guaranteed.
 Use only the classes documented below, in the manner prescribed.

 class Controller

 Controller is the base class for all controllers in Reactor.
+To create a custom Controller, you must extend

 Controller implements the Observer and Observable interfaces (see below).